JetBrains/kotlin-mobile-docs/topics/add-dependencies.md

 Examples of multiplatform libraries are [kotlinx.coroutines](https://github.com/Kotlin/kotlinx.coroutines) or [SQLDelight](https://github.com/cashapp/sqldelight).
 The authors of the libraries usually provide guides for adding their dependencies to your project.

-> When using a multiplatform library with [hierarchical project structure support](https://kotlinlang.org/docs/reference/mpp-share-on-platforms.html#share-code-on-similar-platforms) in a multiplatform project without such support,
+> When using a multiplatform library without [hierarchical structure support](https://kotlinlang.org/docs/reference/mpp-share-on-platforms.html#share-code-on-similar-platforms) in a multiplatform project with such support,
-> you won't have IDE support, such as code completion and code highlighting, for the shared source set `iosMain`.
+> you won't be able to use IDE features, such as code completion and highlighting, for the shared iOS source set.
 >
-> This is a known issue, and we are working on resolving it.
-Until it's resolved, you can use a workaround.
+> This is a [known issue](https://youtrack.jetbrains.com/issue/KT-40975), and we are working on resolving it.
+Until it's resolved, you can use [this workaround](#workaround-to-enable-ide-support-for-the-shared-ios-source-set).
 >
 {type="note"}